 Course DescriptionContinues development of classical ballet technique at the intermediate level.
 Emphasizes correct alignment, increased speed, strength, flexibility, balance, coordination, stamina, and ballet vocabulary in longer, more challenging combinations.
-Course may be taken 3 times for credit (any combination of D 292 or PE 286 for a total of 3 times).
-Recommended courses: D 192B, or PE 186B, or equivalent.
+D 292 and PE 286 are equivalent and only one may be taken for credit.
+Recommended: D 192B or PE 186B or equivalent.
+Audit available.

 Intended Outcomes for the course

 - Increase knowledge and skills in intermediate ballet technique.